 - an independent report into the approaches to ongoing competence assurance adopted in other legal jurisdictions that is being prepared by Hook Tangaza following a competitive tender; and

-- work with the LSB Public Panel to test some of the findings from the call for evidence with consumers (link to be provided when it is published).
+- work with the LSB Public Panel to test some of the findings from the call for evidence with consumers.

 Engage with us